 How to Make a Bloody Mary, even if you hate tomato juice

 Is there a more iconic cocktail than the Bloody Mary?
-I’m not sure there is – love or hate this drink, everyone’s heard of it.
 And it’s one of the easiest drinks in the world to customize to your liking.

-And as the title suggests, you can even learn how to make a Bloody Mary if you hate tomato juice with some of my workarounds.
+You can even make a Bloody Mary if you hate tomato juice with some of my workarounds.
 That includes making a Bloody Mary with no tomato juice as well as improving the flavor and consistency of store-bought tomato juice.

 This post will take you (quickly) through the basic recipe for a Bloody Mary, and then how to put the drink together.
 If you’re here for a Bloody Mary without tomato juice, you’ll still want to read those sections, since you’ll need the basic recipe and framework.